apify/actor-ai-sandbox/README.md

 Dependencies are installed during Actor startup before any code execution, allowing your code to immediately use them.

+### Pre-installed Global Tools

+The sandbox includes the following globally available tools:

+- **Apify CLI** (`apify`): Command-line interface for Apify platform operations
+    - Full access to APIFY_TOKEN via environment variables for authentication
+    - Can be used to manage Actors, datasets, and other platform resources
+    - Example: `apify info`, `apify push`, `apify pull`, etc.
+- **tsx**: TypeScript executor for direct TypeScript execution in Node.js

 ### Customization with Init Script

 Provide a bash script via the "Initialization Script" input to customize the sandbox: